Skip to main content

 Research synthesisLow evidenceModerate effect4 studies · 4 beneficial · 0 neutral · 0 harmful

 Across 4 studies, all reported beneficial effects of Lactobacillus helveticus Rosell-52 on depression symptoms, with effect sizes ranging from small to moderate.
-The most robust evidence comes from a 2025 meta-analysis of 7 RCTs showing a statistically significant moderate reduction in depressive symptoms (p = 0.03; SMD, -0.55; 95% CI, -1.04 to -0.06).
-Probiotics appear particularly beneficial in adults, though the evidence base is small and primarily derived from reviews and a single meta-analysis.
+A 2025 meta-analysis of 7 RCTs found a significant moderate-sized reduction in depressive symptoms (SMD -0.55, p=0.03).
+The evidence base is small and drawn primarily from reviews and meta-analyses including multi-strain probiotics, so the specific contribution of this single strain is not fully isolated.

-• Studied populations: adults (general), adults with cancer
+• Studied populations: adults with depression; adults with cancer

 Caveats: Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-The meta-analysis reported high heterogeneity (I² = 79%), suggesting inconsistent effects across trials.
-Most studies did not isolate the single strain's effect from multi-strain formulations, making it difficult to attribute benefits solely to Lactobacillus helveticus Rosell-52.
+The highest-quality study (meta-analysis) reported high heterogeneity (I²=79%), indicating inconsistent effects across trials.
+Most data come from multi-strain probiotic interventions, making it difficult to attribute effects solely to Lactobacillus helveticus Rosell-52.

 4 of 4 papers